-schedule-Provides scheduling information to the new object.
+ActiveEventDispatcher(SchedulingParameters schedule) throws StaticIllegalArgumentException schedule-Provides scheduling information to the new object.
 When schedule does not contain any information about the affinity, then the affinity of the current thread will be used.
 When its affinity is specified, this affinity must be valid and be a subset of the RealtimeThreadGroup of the current thread.
-When the affinity is not specified in schedule or when schedule is null null, the affinity will be the affinity of the creating task.